 Mathilde Thomas, co-founder of Caudalie, and author of the bestselling book “The French Beauty Solution” confesses to doing it once a year: “My skin gets clearer, but it’s really about feeling good, being energised.”
 According to Mrs Thomas, a brief grape cleanse would brighten our skin and also ease insomnia, straighten out digestion, relieve fatigue and stress.

 Reservatrol, part of a group of compounds called polyphenols, is the key element responsible for healing properties.
 The flavonoids and antioxidants in the grapes protect the skin and prevent the appearance of wrinkles and dark spots.
-Grapes also contain potassium and especially vitamin C that is necessary for the formation of collagen, a fibre-like protein that helps retain skin elasticity.
+Grapes also contain potassium and especially vitamin C which is necessary for the formation of collagen, a fibre-like protein that helps retain skin elasticity.

 What exactly is a Grape Cure?